ChernetAsmamaw/DevOps_Challenge/README.md

 # Django To-Do API with DevOps Practices

 This project demonstrates deploying a Dockerized Django application with essential DevOps practices.
-The application is a simple to-do API built using django that includes user authentication, data persistence using PostgreSQL, and email notifications.
+The application is a simple to-do API built using Django that includes user authentication, data persistence using PostgreSQL, and email notifications.
 The deployment involves using Docker, GitHub Actions for CI/CD, and Ansible for automation on a cloud server.

 ## Table of Contents